 We open up the world of Art, recognising it as the language of the soul as we progressively work with colour, form, line, movement and language to deepen our ways of connecting and expressing our rich world within.
-As well, we discover the power and potential in our own life stories – reading the rich tapestries that each of our lives have woven.
+As well, we discover the power and potential in our own life stories (biography work) – reading the rich tapestries that each of our lives have woven.

 The ‘Art of Well-Being’ is a part-time programme of three 5-day seminars which spans the calendar year.

 The study journey allows students over the course of the programme to: